Michael Moehler

 Chair, Co-Chair, Committee Member (Department, College, AND University Levels): 2010-present.

-I am currently serving or have served in the following administrative capacities at Virginia Tech (selected): Provost’s Advisory Committee on Inter- and Transdisciplinary Research, Scholarship, and Creative Work (University), Design Team Member of the Policy Strategic Growth Area (University), Academic Program Reviews (several, University), Ad Hoc Faculty Review Committee (University), Faculty Senate (University), Faculty Advisory Committee of the Institute for Leadership in Technology (College), Stakeholders Committee of the School of International and Public Affairs (College), Executive Council of the College of Liberal Arts and Human Sciences (College), Director of the Kellogg Center (ex officio member of various committees, College), Chair of two Administrative Review Committees (College, Department), Promotion and Tenure Committee (College), Behavioral Decision Science Working Group (College of Science).
+University and College Level.
+Provost’s Advisory Committee on Inter- and Transdisciplinary Research, Scholarship, and Creative Work (University), Design Team Member of the Policy Strategic Growth Area (University), Academic Program Reviews (several, University), Ad Hoc Faculty Review Committee (University), Faculty Senate (University), Faculty Advisory Committee of the Institute for Leadership in Technology (College of Liberal Arts and Human Sciences – CLAHS), Stakeholders Committee of the School of International and Public Affairs (CLAHS), Executive Council of the College of Liberal Arts and Human Sciences (CLAHS), Director of the David H. Kellogg Center for Philosophy, Politics, and Economics (ex officio member of various committees, CLAHS), Administrative Review Committees (several, College), Promotion and Tenure Committee (CLAHS), Behavioral Decision Science Working Group (College of Science – COS).

-Promotion and Tenure Committee (Department), Executive Committee (Department), Personnel Committee (Department), Assessment and Evaluation (Department), Graduate Admissions Committee (ASPECT, Department), Curriculum Committee (ASPECT, Department), Awards Committee (Department), Publications and Events Committee (ASPECT), Program Outreach and Development Committee (ASPECT), Outstanding Dissertation Award Committee (ASPECT).
+Department and Program Level.
+Promotion and Tenure Committee (external member, CLAHS), Promotion and Tenure Committee (Department), Executive Committee (Department), Personnel Committee (Department), Assessment and Evaluation (Department), Graduate Admissions Committee (ASPECT, Department), Curriculum Committee (ASPECT, Department), Awards Committee (Department), Publications and Events Committee (ASPECT), Program Outreach and Development Committee (ASPECT), Outstanding Dissertation Award Committee (ASPECT).